 Convert FLAC to AIFF

-You can convert FLAC file to AIFF as well as to variety of other formats with free online converter.
+You can convert flac audio format to aiff as well as to variety of other audio track formats with free online converter.

 Online and free flac to aiff converter

 FLAC (free lossless audio codec) is a binary audio file format used to reduce the size of audio files without losing quality.
 It is basically a lossless audio compression format.

 FLAC files use bit-perfect CD copies but offer half the size, so they are much smaller than CDC and WAV files.
 However, FLAC files are still larger than MP3 (up to 16 times larger).
 The file extension became popular because of its sound quality.
 Unlike MP3 which is a lossy format, FLAC is lossless so no part of the audio is shaved off to reduce the size.
 All the elements, including reverbs, transients and guitar sounds aren’t lost through compression.

 How to create and how to open an FLAC file

 There are two recommended ways to create a FLAC audio file.
 The first involves ripping from a CD while the other is downloading from a store with FLAC files.
 However, you can always use online audio converting platforms and downloadable converters to create FLAC versions of your MP3 files.
 Some applications, such as DAWs (digital audio workstations) allow users to save FLAC files.